MAP OF IDENTIFIED OSTEOLOGICAL COLLECTIONS

 The map is divided into three separate layers – “Modern identified collections” marked with green, “Non-modern identified collections” marked with purple and “Identified collections of uncertain temporal status” marked with orange.
 Click on square symbol in the left corner of map toolbar to open map menu containing list of collections of each layer.

-Modern identified collections are defined as being comprised of individuals born after 1920, for whom age at death and sex are known.
+Modern (contemporary) identified collections are defined as being fully or partially comprised of individuals born after 1920, for whom age at death and sex are known.
 Depending on the collection, other demographic information, such as population affinity, and profession may be available.
 For some collections, medical data, including the cause of death, and antemortem photographs are also accessible.
 The collections may not necessarily include complete skeletons; some are comprised of skulls only.

 Non-modern identified collections are defined as being comprised of individuals born before 1920, for whom age at death and sex are known.
 For some of these collections, population affinity or medical records, including the cause of death are also available.